nikumoda/SEER-Hackathon/index.md

 <h1 style="margin-top:.25rem;">SEER Data Hackathon</h1>

 <p style="max-width:60ch;color:#475569;">
-A friendly, fast-paced weekend with clinicians and coders working together on SEER cancer registry questions.
-Bring a laptop and your curiosity—no SEER background required.
-We’ll help you scope a doable question, explore the data, and shape findings into a short abstract you can keep building on.
+A friendly, fast-paced weekend where students from various fields can work together on SEER cancer registry questions.
+All data is public and open-access, so no IRB approval is required to get started!
+Bring a laptop and your curiosity, no background in data science is required.
+We'll help you connect with a team, find a research question, explore the datam and shape findings into a short abstract you can keep building on.
 </p>

 <p style="display:flex;gap:.75rem;flex-wrap:wrap;margin:1rem 0;">
   <a href="https://forms.gle/uUxgsuAtDDB4Lroh6" target="_blank" class="btn">Register</a>
   <a href="#schedule" class="btn ghost">View schedule</a>
-  <a href="mailto:mhuang6@tulane.edu" class="btn ghost">Email the organizers</a>
+  <a href="mailto:nmodayur@tulane.edu" class="btn ghost">Email Us</a>
 </p>

 ---